-The picture to the right is a simulated representation of the post retinal image as interpreted by the brain.
+The picture to the left is a simulated representation of the post retinal image as interpreted by the brain.
 After I blink, I notice that there is a latent image of a blotchy disc.
 The dark areas represent leaked blood that the fovea must look through and the lighter areas represent looking through a mass of scar tissue.
 The colors range from black-brown to yellow with fuzzy areas at the edges.
 No discernible shapes are recognized through this blob.
 The image on the right one represents the same test but with a lower source of brightness such as a darker wall.

-If you see these post retinal images when you blink, then its time to see an ophthalmologist and have your eyes thoroughly examined to see if you are starting to get some form of age-related macula degeneration.
+Important: If you see these post retinal images when you blink, then its time to see an ophthalmologist and have your eyes thoroughly examined to see if you are starting to get some form of age-related macula degeneration.
 If you leave it too long then there is little that can be done to halt the process.
 Most people never really notice its happening until its too late.

 Tell the doctor who will note on the graph the area in question for future reference.
 This small sample of an AMSLER grid chart can be downloaded in 8.5x11 full size suitable for printing out on your printer.
 Depending upon your screen size you may want to turn it into the default wallpaper for your monitor.
 Then you can test yourself every time you turn your computer on.
 It's amazing how many people inquire about your picture and learn about AMD.

 Click on the chart to display it them print it out.
 (6Kb)